Which European countries have COVID-19 border restrictions in place?

 List A: "Low-risk countries" (no restrictions)

-These countries include: Australia, Cyprus, Finland, Germany, Korea, Latvia, New Zealand and Thailand.
+These countries include: Australia, Cyprus, Finland, Germany, South Korea, Latvia, New Zealand and Thailand.

 List B: "Possibly low risk but greater uncertainty" (entry permitted with negative COVID-19 test)